IST-Physics Visitor Programme

 Dates: 15 September (16h30 - 18h30, room V0.06) and 18 September (10h30 - 12h30, room V1.26)

-Brief description: This two-session mini-course provides students with an intuitive view of Hawking radiation in a sonic black hole.
+Brief course description: This two-session mini-course provides students with an intuitive view of Hawking radiation in a sonic black hole.
 Hawking radiation is a semiclassical phenomenon, and we will discuss both the classical and quantum aspects during the first session.
 We will also discuss the observations via the density-density correlation function.
 In the second session, students will run and modify the provided Python code to simulate emission of thermal Hawking radiation, analyze the resulting correlation functions, and compare their simulations with real experimental data.
 The activity concludes with a short writing exercise in which students will explain what they have learned about the correlation function.
 This hands-on course brings the abstract concept of Hawking radiation to the real world.

-About the Lecturer: JEFF STEINHAUER is a Full Professor of Physics at the Technion – Israel Institute of Technology.
+JEFF STEINHAUER is a Full Professor of Physics at the Technion – Israel Institute of Technology.
 He leads the Atomic Physics Group, where he studies analogies between ultracold atomic systems and gravity.
 Steinhauer is best known for creating a sonic black hole in a Bose–Einstein condensate and for the first laboratory observation of spontaneous Hawking radiation, showing that emitted phonons have a thermal spectrum and are entangled.
 He earned his Ph.D. at UCLA on superfluid helium, held postdoctoral positions at the Weizmann Institute and MIT, and has since become a pioneer in analogue gravity experiments.